OKC United: Supporters

 OKC Energy have five recognized supporters groups: The Grid, La Furia Verde, OKC Breakers, Northend United, and Main St. Greens.

 Rivalries

 OKC Energy's main rivals are FC Tulsa, with both teams being located in Oklahoma.
 The teams compete in the Black Gold Derby.
 The supporters group of both teams established a trophy, a 4-foot wrench painted with the colors of each team on either side, which is awarded to the regular season winner of the derby.
-OKC lead the series against Tulsa in all competitions with a record of 10–8–5 (W-D-L).
-OKC have secured the wrench four years out of the seven that the rivalry has been in existence, in 2015, 2016, 2018, and 2019.
+OKC leads the series against Tulsa in all competitions with a record of 10–8–5 (W-D-L) and has secured the wrench four years ('15, '16, '18, and '19) out of the seven that the rivalry has been in existence.

 Affiliated teams

 The club was formerly associated with FC Dallas of Major League Soccer from 2015 through 2018.
-They were affiliated with Sporting Kansas City from 2014 through 2015.
+They were affiliated with Sporting Kansas City from 2014 through 2015 before that.